North Stonington, CT

 Preference will be given to those with Knowledge of software such as InDesign, Power Point, Digital Asset Management, social media, etc.

-• Ability to communicate with the public;
+• Communication skills with members of the general public;

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER

 The State of Connecticut is an equal opportunity/affirmative action employer and strongly encourages the applications of women, minorities, and persons with disabilities.

 The State of Connecticut is an Affirmative Action/Equal Opportunity Employer and strongly encourages the application of women, minorities and persons with disabilities.